kpto01/ConceptsPOO/README.md

 # ConceptsPOO
-Basic concepts POO in C#
+Basic concepts POO in C#.
 this is a small demonstration of poo